 Men’s Doubles

-Andrey Rublev and Denys Molchanov are the defending champions in the doubles event at the Open 13 Provence after Raven Klaasen and Ben McLachlan in the 2022 doubles final 6-4, 5-7, 10-7.
+Andrey Rublev and Denys Molchanov are the current champions in the doubles event at the Open 13 Provence after Raven Klaasen and Ben McLachlan in the 2022 doubles final 6-4, 5-7, 10-7.

-Arnaud Clément, Michaël Llodra, Julien Benneteau, and Nicolas Mahut currently hold the record for most doubles titles in Marseille with three doubles titles each.
+Arnaud Clement, Michael Llodra, Julien Benneteau, Edouard Roger-Vasselin, and Nicolas Mahut currently hold the record for most doubles titles in Marseille with three doubles titles each.

-Below is a list of winners and runner ups in the men’s doubles in Marseille from 2012 to 2022.
+Below is a list of past winners and runners-up in the men’s doubles in Marseille from 2012 to 2023.
 For a full list, check out the official ATP website.

 ---|---|---|---|